open-telemetry/opentelemetry-java-instrumentation/docs/contributing/javaagent-structure.md

 `io.opentelemetry.javaagent.OpenTelemetryAgent` class.
 This is the main class of the javaagent, it implements the
 [Java instrumentation agent specification](https://docs.oracle.com/javase/8/docs/api/java/lang/instrument/package-summary.html).
-This class is loaded during application startup by the system classloader.
-Its sole responsibility is to push the agent's classes into JVM's bootstrap classloader and immediately delegate to the `io.opentelemetry.javaagent.bootstrap.AgentInitializer` class, living in the bootstrap class loader.
+This class is loaded during application startup by the system class loader.
+Its sole responsibility is to push the agent's classes into JVM's bootstrap class loader and immediately delegate to the `io.opentelemetry.javaagent.bootstrap.AgentInitializer` class, living in the bootstrap class loader.